vispz/psvishnu91.github.io/_posts/ml_notes/2022-11-10-entropy-kld.md

 # Output: tensor(1.5916, dtype=torch.float64)
 ```

 ## Which one should you use in production?
+Normalised Cross Entropy
 Well honestly, you can track either KL-Divergence $$D_{KL}$$ or Cross entropy $$H$$ in production.
 Minimising either loss is identical as we have seen above.